RoboCon Online

 5 Mar

-Join us in Gather.Town after the first conference day for some relaxed community fun.
+Join us in RoboCon Online Space (Gather.Town) after the first conference day for some relaxed community fun.
 Meet with your avatar, chat about Robot Framework (or anything else), and enjoy games and activities together.

 6 Mar